ballerina-platform/ballerina-release/release-notes/swan-lake-release-notes/swan-lake-2201.3.0-release-note.md

 #### Debugger

 * Introduced the run in terminal feature.
-This provides the capability to debug Ballerina programs that take user inputs, in the launch mode.
+This provides the capability to debug Ballerina programs that take user inputs in the launch mode.
 This can be achieved by setting the `terminal` attribute in the launch configurations to `integrated`.
-Once the configuration is set, launching the debugger will cause the Ballerina programs to be executed in a separate integrated VSCode terminal.
+Once the configuration is set, launching the debugger will cause the Ballerina programs to be executed in a separate integrated VS Code terminal.

 ### Improvements